lammps/lammps/doc/rst/Errors_warnings.rst

    have fully consistent image flags, since some bonds will cross periodic boundaries and connect two atoms with the same image flag.

+*Increasing communication cutoff for GPU style*
+   The pair style has increased the communication cutoff to be consistent with the communication cutoff requirements for this pair style when run on the GPU.

 *KIM Model does not provide 'energy'; Potential energy will be zero* Self-explanatory.